Bru-Hub-1241/Sprnt_4_prjct/README.md

 ## Improvments on observing what you are looking for in a vehicle.
 Narrowing down your price points, or a certain model year that you are looking for.
 To make it quicker and easier to view for advertising sales.

+### i know i am having issues with the adding the slider i am not sure how to fix the options to " non empty"

 https://sprnt-4-prjct.onrender.com